ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 #### 4.2.5 VID Generator

-Upon receiving a request to generate VID with input parameters (UIN), the system checks if a VID is already generated, validates if the existing VID is active based on the defined VID expiry policy
+Upon receiving a request to generate VID, the system generates PRID as per default PRID generation logic
-1. If the generated VID is active, responds with the same VID
-1. If the generated VID is inactive:
-   * Generate new VID based on the VID generation policy defined below
+1. VID should be generated as per the defined logic mentioned below
-   * Responds with the new VID generated
+1. Responds with the PRID to the source
-   * Maps the new VID against the received UIN
-3. If no VID is generated against the UIN:
-   * Generates new VID based in the policy defined
-   * Map the new VID against the received UIN
 4. Raises an alert in case of listed exceptions as listed below

 ### <p align="left"> **1.
 Type: Success – Info Message**